heikkiket/scopibox/README.md

 ## User instructions

 First, you have to create an user account.
 There's no registration form yet, so just do a sign up mutation in GraphQL playground.
+You can also use the demo user: demo/demo.
+But beware: someone else might use it also, at this very moment.

 After that, you can log in to the application.